 Pros and Cons of Online Procurement Software

-But is migrating to an online procurement software system the right move for your company?
-Answering that question depends on which industry you’re in and your security requirements.
-However, you can use some general guidelines to assess whether or not online procurement automation software is the right solution for you.
+But is migrating to an online procurement system the right move for your company?
+There are many pros to eProcurement, but there are also a few cons as well.
+The decision about whether or not to switch to an online system depends on your individual company’s needs, but we can offer some general guidelines to help you decide whether or not eProcurement is the right solution for you.

 Reconciliation & Reporting

 When purchases don’t match invoices exactly, the results can be a nightmare.
-Everyone acknowledges the importance of reconciliation but when the pressure is on, it’s one of the first things to go on the back burner.
-Trying to pull together historical approvals, or even reports on purchases, made can be exceedingly difficult in a manual or ERP-based system.
+Everyone acknowledges the importance of reconciliation.
+However, when the pressure is on, it’s one of the first things to go on the back burner.
+Trying to pull together historical approvals, or even reports on purchases, can be exceedingly difficult in a manual or ERP-based system.
 Online procurement software alleviates this problem with customizable reporting.
+It also makes it easier to implement 3-way matching and manage inventory.

 Faster Updates and Implementation

 With online procurement automation software, there’s very little wait time to implement a new system.
-You’ll be able to switch over the new system very quickly with little trouble for your IT department.
-Plus, you’ll get regular updates from the software supplier rather than having to upgrade your system manually.
+You’ll be able to switch over to eProcurement very quickly with little trouble for your IT department.
+You’ll also get regular updates from your software supplier rather than having to upgrade your system manually.
+This makes eProcurement much easier on your IT department and also helps lower costs.

 Works With Other Systems

 Another big advantage to using online procurement software is that it can work with your other businesses process automation systems.
-Quite a few companies that offer eProcurement software also offer other software modules to automate the AP department, manage capital projects, and streamline other financial tasks.
+Quite a few companies that offer eProcurement software also offer other software modules.
+These programs can automate the AP department, manage capital projects, and streamline other financial tasks.
 If you stick with just one company for your software needs, you’ll know for sure the software modules can all work together and it’ll make it easier to implement a new system.

 Lengthy Approval Chains